zehnlabs-com/ibkr-portfolio-rebalancer/README.md

 **Important**: If existing orders cannot be cancelled within 60 seconds, the rebalancing process will fail with an error.
 This prevents the system from placing new orders when old orders are still pending, which could result in overtrading or unintended positions.

-### Equity Reserve System
+### Cash Reserve System

-The system maintains a configurable cash reserve to improve order fill rates and handle market volatility:
+The system maintains a configurable cash reserve applied after sell orders complete to improve order fill rates and handle market volatility:

 **Purpose:**
 - **Improved Fill Rates**: Market orders are more likely to fill when there's a cash buffer for price movements